nohli/responsive_navigation_bar/README.md

 * By default, fontSize, icon size and padding are responsive (change size with screen size)
 * Optional: Beautiful gradient for navigation bar and/or buttons (or solid colors)
 * Optional: Change the opacity of the menu bar
+* Optional: Blurred background from the top of the navigation bar to the bottom of the screen
 * By default shows text on selected button (and resizes all buttons), this can simply be disabled via: showActiveButtonText = false
 * Only StatelessWidgets
 * Compatible with Flutter for iOS, Android, Web and macOS